Food in a Canvas

 It begins: Always — oddly, for convenience perhaps — with the same few vegetables: a cooked beetroot, a cucumber, a radish bulb, a cherry tomato.
 All of them.
 Some.
 Followed by a filling protein portion — Eggs, chicken, or beef —with dairy.
 Finished with fruit, nuts, and yoghurt.
 Sweet, and dense, to kick off the day and manage cravings at dinner!

-Ends with: Cooked vegetables + a grain (savoury oats or pasta)
+Ends with: Cooked vegetables + a grain (savoury oats or pasta) - generally a vegan meal that feels right after a day of eating meat and dairy.

 Some History: I was vegetarian for three years.
 Vegan for a few months.
-Like many — I reached a weak point.
+Like many I suppose — I reached a weak point.
 Reintroducing meat came with its baggage, density, energy, and feel-good aggression.
 Conclusion: it’s probably a social thing.
 I didn’t have a vibrant vegetarian community around my weekly routine.
 More power to those who do and feel great!
 I might end up giving it another try at some point.

 A Few Thoughts Along the Way: To experience food as reward can be hierarchical.
 It’s easy to forget the consumer’s choice and power to influence the food system.
 The need to limit one’s time with the other is a must.
-The social aroma around food is lovely — but also, increasingly, questionable!
+The social aroma around food is lovely — and, increasingly, questionable!

 General References